What to do when someone owes you money and won't pay

 • Cost: £1,000-£2,500+

-• Not recoverable in small claims (you pay out of pocket even if you win)
+• Recoverable: No - you pay out of pocket even if you win

 Example: £3,000 debt with £1,500 solicitor fees = you only net £1,500 even if you win.

-• Cost: Fixed recoverable fees (effectively free if you win)
+• Cost: Fixed recoverable fees - if you win, the defendant pays Garfield's fees

 • Success rate: 70-80%